x-govuk/govuk-prototype-components/README.md

 | [Edge](https://x-govuk.github.io/govuk-prototype-components/edge/) | Define the edges of your prototype for research. |
 | [Warn on unsaved changes](https://x-govuk.github.io/govuk-prototype-components/warn-on-unsaved-changes/) | Warn users if they try to leave a page without saving changes to a form. |

+> [!NOTE]\
-> **Note** Prior to v1.0.0, this project included a collection of decorated form components.
+> Prior to v1.0.0, this project included a collection of decorated form components.
 These can now be found in the [`govuk-decorated-components`](https://github.com/x-govuk/govuk-decorated-components) package.

 ## Requirements